CUBRID/cubrid-manual/en/admin/admin_utils.rst

 * **alterdbhost**: A command used to change the host name of the current database

+The following shows the option available with the **cubrid alterdbhost** utility.

 .. program:: alterdbhost

 .. option:: -h, --host=HOST